cdapio/cdap/cdap-docs/admin-manual/source/installation/index.rst

 See the instructions for either a :ref:`distribution-specific <installation-index>` or :ref:`generic Apache Hadoop <hadoop-index>` cluster for more information.

+**Features:**

-- Production, Staging, and QA mode; runs in a distributed environment
+- A production, staging, and QA mode; runs in a distributed environment
-- Uses Apache HBase and HDFS as the storage technology (today)
+- Currently uses Apache HBase and HDFS as the underlying storage technology
 - Uses Apache Yarn Containers as the processing abstraction (via Apache Twill)